FedeCana00/FedeCana00/README.md

 # 👋Hi, I'm Fede

 ## 👨‍💻About me
-I am a computer engineering student who loves developing software to make people's lives easier.<br>
+I am a computer engineering who loves developing software to make people's lives easier.<br>
 My favorite quote is "_If you want something you've never had, you have to do something you've never done._ " by Thomas Jefferson.

 ## 🧠My experiences